SkyLundy/plates-for-processwire/README.md

 <?=$this->e($foo, 'strtolower')?>
 ```

 In Plates, `e()` is provided as the [escape](https://platesphp.com/templates/escaping/) function.
-As noted below, this is redundant and unnecessary in ProcessWire unless you're outputting values from an unsafe source or fields with output formatting disabled.
+As noted below, this is redundant and unnecessary in ProcessWire unless you're outputting values from a known unsafe source or fields with output formatting disabled.
 In almost every scenario, this is safe to use:

 ```php
 <?=strtolower($foo)?>